 The Configuration mode pins (M2, M1, M0) select among these configuration modes with the option in each case of having the IOB pins either pulled up or left floating prior to configuration.
-The selection codes are listed in Table 9.
+The selection codes are listed in Table 7.

 Configuration through the boundary-scan port is always available, independent of the mode selection.
 Selecting the boundary-scan mode simply turns off the other modes.
 The three mode pins have internal pull-up resistors, and default to a logic High if left unconnected.
+However, it is recommended to drive the configuration mode pins externally.